weronica/scheduling-heLP/README.md

     |   x  |      |  x   |  x   |  x   |
     |   x  |      |  x   |  x   |  x   |

-    If a less-desirable assignment occurs, then you should remove one of the not-full slots from the set of possible slots and re-run the script with the updated CSV files.
+    If a less-desirable assignment occurs, then you should **remove one of the not-full slots** from the set of possible slots (or simply mark everyone as `Not available`) during that time.
+Then re-run the script with the updated CSV files.

 ## Contact